John Manduell

-Sir John Manduell CBE (2 March 1928 – 25 October 2017) was the founding principal of the Royal Northern College of Music from 1973 to 1996 and the director of the Cheltenham Music Festival.
+Sir John Manduell CBE (2 March 1928 – 25 October 2017) was a British radio executive, and administrator and composer in the field of classical music.
+He was the founding principal of the Royal Northern College of Music from 1973 to 1996 and the director of the Cheltenham Music Festival.
+He also founded the European Opera Centre.

 Early life and education

 Manduell was born in Johannesburg, son of Matthewman Donald Manduell, of Cumbrian origin, a "leading headmaster" at Jeppe High School for Boys who had been a Major in the Royal Field Artillery during the First World War and was awarded the Military Cross and Croix de Guerre, and Theodora (née Tharp), a physiotherapist and "inveterate lacrosse enthusiast".
 The Manduells were long-established farmers at Wigton, Cumbria.

-At the age of ten his family returned to England.
+At the age of ten, his family returned to England.
 He was educated at the Haileybury independent school near Hertford, then in Strasbourg, and at his father's alma mater, Jesus College, Cambridge, where he read Modern Languages.
 He then joined the Royal Academy of Music, where his composition teachers were William Alwyn and Sir Lennox Berkeley.
+He also undertook a brief period of study with Nadia Boulanger.

 Career

-From 1956 Manduell worked at the BBC as a producer in London, and from 1961 as Head of Music for the Midlands and East Anglia.
+From 1956, Manduell worked at the BBC as a producer in London, and from 1961 as head of music for the Midlands and East Anglia.
 In 1964 he inaugurated the all-day Music Programme, which later evolved into BBC Radio 3.
 He stayed at the BBC until 1968.

-He became Cheltenham Festival’s first Programme Director from 1969 until 1994.
-He was then appointed as the first Director of Music at the University of Lancaster, before accepting an invitation to become Founding Principal of the Royal Northern College of Music in 1971, a post he held until his retirement in 1996.
+He became the Cheltenham Festival's first programme director in 1969, continuing until 1994.
+He was then appointed as the first Director of Music at the University of Lancaster, before accepting an invitation to become founding principal of the Royal Northern College of Music in 1971, a post he held until his retirement in 1996.
+The new college was a fraught amalgamation of two long-established colleges; the Telegraph would later write that "under his energetic direction, it became one of the leading musical academies in Europe, if not the world".

-He held many other offices, including as programme director of the Cheltenham Music Festival for a quarter of a century (1969-1994), and as first chairman of the European Opera Centre in Liverpool from 1997.
-Manduell received the CBE in 1982 and was knighted in 1989.
+He held many other offices, and was the first chairman of the European Opera Centre in Liverpool from 1997.
+Manduell was appointed CBE in 1982 and was knighted in the 1989 Birthday Honours.
 A memoir, No Bartok Before Breakfast, was published in 2016.

-Manduell lived with his wife, the pianist Renna Kellaway (born 1934), in Bentham, where he died, aged 89, in October 2017.
-Renna Kellaway has kept up her links with the area as Artistic Director of the Lake District Summer Music Festival.
+Manduell lived with his wife, the pianist Renna Kellaway (1934-2024), in Bentham, North Yorkshire, where he died, aged 89, in October 2017.
+Kellaway kept up her links with the area as artistic director of the Lake District Summer Music Festival.